IBM/BluePic/README.md

 - Updates the `cloud_config.json` file with all the service credentials needed by the Kitura-based server.
 - Updates the `bluemix.plist` file [in the Xcode project] so that the iOS application connects to the remote Kitura-based server running on Bluemix.

-After the IBM Cloud Tool completes the steps above, you can [run the application](#running-the-ios-app).
+After the IBM Cloud Tools for Swift completes the steps above, you can [run the application](#running-the-ios-app).
 If desired, you can also configured the Bluemix services that were provisioned in order to enable [optional features](#optional-features-to-configure) in BluePic (such as Facebook authentication and Push notifications).

 ## Method 2: Manual configuration and deployment
-Instead of using the IBM Cloud Bridge, which gives you a seamless compilation and provisioning experience, you can follow the steps outlined in this section if you'd like to take a peek under the hood!
+Instead of using IBM Cloud Tools for Swift, which gives you a seamless compilation and provisioning experience, you can follow the steps outlined in this section if you'd like to take a peek under the hood!

 ### 1. Install system dependencies
 The following system level dependencies should be installed on OS X using [Homebrew](http://brew.sh/):